guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

 ### How does the default Gateway work?

 The gateway receives new email envelopes from the server via the Process function.
 These envelopes are passed via the gateway's **saveMailChan** and picked up by an available _Worker_.
 The envelope is a value of `github.com/flashmob/go-guerrilla/envelope.Envelope` it's passed as a pointer.
+Users of the package don't need to be concerned with the saveMailChan details, only use the exposed Process function provided by the gateway, and it takes care of the rest.

 ### What are Workers?